-If you are certain that only a single Checkmk-instance is running on the server, the name to be used in a shell script can simply be trapped in a variable:
+If you are certain that only a single Checkmk site is running on the server, the name to be used in a shell script can simply be trapped in a variable:

-This enables the above line to be independent of the instance’s name.
+This enables the above line to be independent of the site’s name.
 For example, a small shell script could look like this:

 4. Updating the Docker container

-5. Upgrading from the Free Edition to the full version
+5. Upgrading the Free Edition to the full version

 Was your first installation of Checkmk the Free Edition?
-Once you have a Standard Edition or Managed Services Edition subscription, you can simply upgrade your existing instances to the full version.
+Once you have a Standard Edition or Managed Services Edition subscription, you can simply upgrade your existing sites to the full version.